-2. Ensure secure, affordable and responsible access to the minerals we need
+2. Ensure secure, affordable and responsible access to the minerals we need c.
+We will explore how minerals listed as critical could be provided with preferential pathways for development.

 - a.
 We will develop a list of critical minerals that are key to our economic needs and strategic interests. - b.
 We will identify when and where supply risk for critical minerals exists, so that we can take action to reduce vulnerability.